 Recommendation: For silver hake in Div.
-4VWX, the catch at a target fishing level of $F{0.1}$ in 1996 is projected to be 64 000 tons.
+4VWX, the catch at a target fishing level of F0.1 in 1996 be 64 000 tops

-Special Comments: The analysis using the bias correcting ADAPT framework appeared to reduce the retrospective pattern substantially compared to other methods; see special comments, NAFO Sci.
-Coun.
-Rep., 1993, pg.
-153 and NAFO Sci.
-Coun.
-Rep., 1994, pg.31.
+Special Comments: The analysis using the bias correcting ADAPT framework appeared to reduce the retrospective pattern substantially compared to other methods; see special comments, NAFO Scientific Council Reports 1993 pg 153 and NAFO Scientific Council Reports 1994 pg 31.
 Commercial mean weight-at-age has dropped sharply since 1992.
 Projections were based on an average mean weight-at-age for the most recent three years (1992-94) only, as the year-classes presently observed to be small at age are expected to remain small at age throughout their lifespan.

-Sources of Information: SCR Doc.
-95/44, 53, 76, 80; SCS Doc.
-95/4, 8.
+Sources of Information: SCR 95/44, 53, 76, 80; SCS 95/4, 8.

-Greenland Halibut Subarea 0 + Div.
+Greenland Hallbut Subarea 0 + Div.
 1B-1F